We are pleased to welcome you to Baku, Azerbaijan. Foreigners should be aware that for many countries a visa will be required to travel.

 Instructions for visa:

-There are 4 available ways to visit Azerbaijan regarding visa issue based on categories of the countries.
+There are 4 available ways to visit Azerbaijan regarding the visa issue based on categories of the countries.

 Attention!
 A validity period of a passport or other travel document should exceed a validity period of an expected visa at least by 3 months.

 Please use the link below in order to see documents required for visa issuance and get the samples (application forms) as well.

 Please see the list of countries eligible for a visa.

 Foreigners, living in the countries where there is not a diplomatic mission and consulate of the Republic of Azerbaijan, will apply for visa issuance in diplomatic missions and consulates of the Republic of Azerbaijan in foreign countries, where the diplomat/consul accredited in the nearby countries as well.

 Please follow the link to find the list of countries for Diplomatic Missions of Azerbaijan abroad:

 The regime is applied according to 3 categories.
 Please follow the link to find the

 Please follow the links to get information about the e-visa and see the list of the countries eligible for e-visa respectively.